php-standard-library/docs/components/shell/README.md

   $result = Shell\execute('echo', arguments: ['Hello, World!'], timeout: 1.0); // Hello, World!
   ```

-  `Shell\execute()` waits for the underlying process output in a non-blocking manner, this means that while a process is running, the script will not block, and allows other I/O operations to be performed.
+  [`Shell\execute(...)` php] waits for the underlying process output in a non-blocking manner, this means that while a process is running, the script will not block, and allows other I/O operations to be performed.

   This non-blocking nature is useful when you want to execute a lot of commands in parallel, and you don't want to block the script.